muraguchi/kazzo_firmware/README.md

 some fix to compile on avr-gcc 9.2.0 by muraguchi

-Changed addr latch's default clock level "low".
+Changed addr latch's default clock level "high->low".
 74HC573 can be used as 74HC574.
 I checked it on PCB 1.x.

 ## features